EpiData-dk/analysis/help/commands.md

  This options adds the [UTF-8 Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark) to the .csv/.txt file.

-# Merge, Append & Aggregate
+# Combine and create data

 <a name="append">
 ## append